 - Professional development program for field-trained journeyman electricians (2 years)

-- IEC University management education sessions at the Annual IEC Con (October 25-28, 2017, Phoenix, Arizona)
+- IEC University management education sessions at the IEC Convention and Expo (September 19-22, 2018, Indianapolis, Indiana)

 - IEC University Electrical Project Management Institute offered in partnership with Purdue University